Skip to main content

 📖 The Legend Behind This Quest

-The elders of computing grew weary of formats that were powerful but unreadable - XML with its endless angle brackets, JSON with its strict commas and braces.
+The elders of computing grew weary of formats that could describe any structure but were a chore to read - XML with its endless angle brackets, JSON with its strict commas and braces.
 They wanted a config language a human could read at a glance and write without ceremony.
 So YAML - “YAML Ain’t Markup Language” - was forged: indentation for structure, plain words for keys and values, almost no punctuation.
 Today it configures Jekyll, GitHub Actions, Docker Compose, Kubernetes, and half the tools you will ever use.

 Learn YAML once, here, and you carry the skill into every future quest in the realm.